huggingface/hub-docs/docs/hub/webhooks.md

 ### Discussion and Pull Requests

-The top level property `discussion` is specified on community events (discussions and Pull requests).
-The `discussion.isPullRequest` property is a boolean indicating if the discussion is also a Pull request (on the Hub, a PR is a special case of a discussion).
+The top-level property `discussion` is specified on community events (discussions and Pull requests).
+The `discussion.isPullRequest` property is a boolean indicating if the discussion is also a Pull request (on the Hub, a PR is a special type of discussion).
 Here is an example value:

 ```json
 "discussion": {